o2r-project/erc-spec/docs/spec/index.md

 ### Base directory

 An ERC must have a _base directory_, whose name must only container characters, numbers, `_` (underscore) and `-` (minus sign).
+That directory is part of the [bundle](https://github.com/opencontainers/runtime-spec/blob/master/bundle.md).
+In other words, an archive of an ERC will have one top-level directory with the name of the base directory.

 **Regular expression** for base directory name: `[a-zA-Z0-9\-_]`